hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Dependencies with other requirements

-  A trip must be first created, passenger joined and the driver has click &#39;start&#39; on the trip details.
+  A trip must be first created, passenger joined and the driver has click 'start' on the trip details.

 **3.15 Messaging**